modamaan/voice-prescription/README.md

 ## Quick Start (Docker)

-SAM is the easiest way to run OpenScribe for new contributors: one command starts the web app and local Whisper transcription service.
+SAM is the easiest way to run Voice Prescription for new contributors: one command starts the web app and local Whisper transcription service.

 ### 1. Create SAM env file